Below is a list of Frequently Asked Questions about Fix Flat Feet. If you have a question that isn’t answered below please email me.

 How long did it take to build arches in your feet?

-Visible changes in the height of the arch in standing were noticeable within the first few weeks.
+Visible changes in the height of my arches in standing were noticeable within the first few weeks.
 After 10 weeks my feet were no longer flat based on the arch measurements I was taking.

 Can everyone with flat feet build arches?